Part IX

 Epilogue 3: The Cave of the Dragon — Exploring the Hall of Mirrors

-Plato’s allegory speaks of an external cave: a prison of shadows to escape in search of objective truth.
+Plato imagined prisoners chained inside a cave, mistaking shadows on a wall for reality.
+Freedom, in that allegory, means breaking the chains and stepping into the sun.
 The Dragon’s Path reorients that metaphor.
-The cave is the inescapable internal architecture of consciousness—the interplay of nervous system, psyche, and perception that constructs our reality.
+Here, the cave is the inescapable internal architecture of consciousness—the interplay of nervous system, psyche, and perception that constructs our reality.

 This inner world becomes the Dragon’s hall of mirrors where every perception offers a key to profound self-knowledge.